Press Release: Ravens RISE High School Football Showdown & Coach of the Week

 The Ravens will also bring elements of their iconic pre-game introductions from M&T Bank Stadium to the high school for student-athletes to run through a billowing smoke curtain and pyrotechnics.
 Following the matchup, each Showdown will be highlighted with a detailed game recap and photo gallery by The Baltimore Sun.

 The Ravens RISE High School Football Showdown winner for this week was selected based on voting polls conducted through The Baltimore Sun, which ran Sept.
-22-29 and featured six Anne Arundel County matchups.
+29 – Oct.
+6 and featured seven Baltimore County matchups.

 This Week's Showdown